Career Guidance for Students

 It’s not about having all the answers.
 It’s about creating space for better questions.

-These engaging workbooks can fit neatly into your careers provision, are well suited for both individual and group work.
+These engaging workbooks can slot into your careers provision and work well for both individual and group work.
 They provide relatable examples and exercises.

 For over 20 years, I’ve worked in careers coaching and employability — including facilitating sessions with students across schools, colleges, and universities.
 Prior to that, I managed a large graduate programme.